 Fair-chance hiring laws aim to prevent discrimination against applicants who have criminal records.
-Some fair-chance hiring laws also places other kinds of restrictions and requirements on employers.
-These restrictions and requirements vary from states, counties, and cities that have fair-chance hiring laws in place.
+Some fair-chance hiring laws also place other kinds of restrictions and requirements on employers.
+These restrictions and requirements vary across states, counties, and cities that have implemented fair-chance hiring laws.

 Fair-chance hiring laws can pose a challenge to employers in regards to compliance as it can impose additional requirements that may differ from federal FCRA requirements.

 35 states, the District of Columbia, and over 150 cities and counties have adopted a fair-chance policy.